open-telemetry/oteps/text/trace/0170-sampling-probability.md

 low-throughput service.
 Low-throughput services are meant to inflate their sampling probability.

-The use of this technique requires propagating the head inclusion probability (as discussed for the `Parent` sampler) of the incoming Context and whether it was sampled, in order to calculate the probability of starting to sample a new "sub-root" in the trace.
+The use of this technique requires propagating the parent inclusion probability (as discussed for the `Parent` sampler) of the incoming Context and whether it was sampled, in order to calculate the probability of starting to sample a new "sub-root" in the trace.